Isekai Samurai: Plot

 The manga follows Ginko, a female Samurai and a survivor of the Battle of Sekigahara.
-Having been taught a honorable death is the preferred fate of all Samurai, Ginko has tried and failed to find anyone to kill her but she is too skilled and powerful to be beaten.
+Having been taught an honorable death is the preferred fate of all Samurai, Ginko has tried and failed to find anyone to kill her but she is too skilled and powerful to be beaten.
 While praying to Buddha to help her find a worthy opponent that can finally kill her, Ginko finds herself transported to a magical medieval world where the humans and their allies are attacked by demons led by the mysterious Demon King.
-Excited to find a world with powerful enemies, she helps the humans fight against the demons and hoping to find a opponent who can give her a honorable death in battle.
+Excited to find a world with powerful enemies, she helps the humans fight against the demons and hoping to find an opponent who can give her an honorable death in battle.

 Publication

 Written and illustrated by Keigo Saitō, Isekai Samurai began serialization on Kadokawa Corporation's ComicWalker website on February 22, 2023.
-The series' chapters have been collected by Media Factory in six tankōbon volumes as of September 2025.
+The series' chapters have been collected by Media Factory in eight tankōbon volumes as of August 2026.
 The series is licensed in English by Yen Press.